13 Best Zoom Alternatives of 2021 (and How to Use Them)

 Jitsi Meet is an open-source video conferencing platform that offers HD video streaming with end-to-end encryption.
 Its free meeting access helps you interact with up to 50 people in a single meeting.
 You can share a link or invite attendees by calling them on the phone.
 The participants can join the meeting without signing up for the platform.

-- Ability to control the desktop of all the participants remotely.
+- Ability to control the desktop of all the video conference participants remotely.

 - Record and transcribe meetings.